tixnah/pyfort-burla-szymanski-Int4/README.md

 Defense : 06/01/2025**

 ## Testing validation :
-we tried our program using it with one or 2/3 players.
-Then we tried all the challenges we made to check if no error was detected. and then the final challenge.
+We tried our program using it with one or 2/3 players.
+Then we tried all the challenges we made to check if no error was detected.
+Then the final challenge.

 ###for the introduction of the game using the utility functions: